Gave Up Too Soon

 - An excruciating example in Treehouse of Horror V's "Time and Punishment" segment.

-Homer: [Shrieks repeatedly and pushes toaster handle, disappears]
+Homer: [Shrieks repeatedly while dashing out of room, pushes toaster handle, and disappears]

 - An American Dad! episode involved the Smiths being trapped in a cave.
 They end up cannibalizing the side character who was with them almost immediately, and are rescued soon after.

 - Codename: Kids Next Door: In "Operation T.R.I.P.", the Interesting Twins from Beneath the Mountain need to find the heroes' hiding place and then call in the ninja squad (and only then, because, according to Father "ninjas charge by the hour and I'm not made of money!")
 They find the hiding place, call the ninja squad, then discover it's not the hiding place... so they call the ninjas off, and the sister smashes the radio in despair.
 Then they learn they've been tricked — this is the hiding place, and now they can't call the ninjas a second time!
 Cue Villainous Breakdown.